Turkish involvement in the Syrian civil war: Rojava expansion and increased Turkish hostility

-2016–2017 military intervention
+2016–2017 military interventions

 On 24 August 2016, Turkish Armed Forces and Syrian rebels launched Operation Euphrates Shield against ISIS and SDF.

-On 24 August 2016, the Turkish armed forces, supported by the U.S., began a declared direct military intervention into Syria.
-After 2 days of artillery bombardment and airstrikes, the Turkish Land Forces launched an attack on the ISIL-held town of Jarabulus, followed by hundreds of FSA fighters.
-They were backed by planes from the U.S.-led coalition, launched their first co-ordinated offensive into Syria.
-Turkey's president Recep Tayyip Erdoğan said on the first day of the operation, called Euphrates Shield, that it was aimed against both the ISIL and People's Protection Units (YPG), a major component of the SDF, saying both ″terror groups that threaten our country in northern Syria″.
-The immediate goal of the military intervention was the capture of the Syrian town of Jarabulus from the ISIL, which was accomplished on the first day of the operation.
-It was the first time Turkish warplanes have struck in Syria since November 2015, when Turkey downed the Russian warplane, and the first significant incursion by Turkish special forces since a brief operation to relocate the tomb of Suleyman Shah, in February 2015.
+On 24 August 2016, the Turkish armed forces, backed by planes from a U.S.-led coalition, began their first direct military intervention into Syria, called Operation Euphrates Shield.
+After two days of artillery bombardment and airstrikes, the Turkish Land Forces launched an attack on the ISIL-held town of Jarabulus, followed by hundreds of FSA fighters.
+It was the first time Turkish warplanes have struck in Syria since November 2015, when Turkey downed a Russian warplane, and the first significant incursion by Turkish special forces since a brief operation to relocate the tomb of Suleyman Shah in February 2015.

-Turkey said the operation was an act of self-defence, in response to Isis shelling of Turkish border towns and suicide bombings and attacks targeting Turkish nationals.
-Also, the Turkish foreign minister, Mevlüt Çavuşoğlu, said that YPG (Kurds) should return east of Syria's Euphrates River.
-Both Manbij and Jarablus are west of the river.
-Syrian Kurdish forces said that the Turkish operation is motivated more by the desire to stop their advance at Jarablus than by anti-ISIS sentiment.
+The immediate goal of the military intervention was the capture of Jarabulus, which was accomplished on the first day of the operation, but the intervention escalated into the Turkish occupation of Northern Syria.
+Turkey said the operation was an act of self-defense, in response to ISIS shelling Turkish border towns and suicide bombings and attacks targeting Turkish nationals.
+Erdoğan said on the first day of the operation that it was aimed against both the ISIL and the YPG, a major component of the SDF, saying both "terror groups [...] threaten our country in northern Syria".
+Turkish foreign minister Mevlüt Çavuşoğlu added that the YPG should return east of Syria's Euphrates River, since both Manbij and Jarabulus are west of the river.
+Syrian Kurdish forces said that the Turkish operation was motivated more by the desire to stop their advance at Jarablus than by anti-ISIS sentiment.

-Turkey shelled Syrian Kurdish forces in the region during all the week before the attack, determined not to let them fill the vacuum if ISIS leaves.

-The SDF managed to take the town of Amarinah from the FSA after a brief firefight.
-U.S. Special Operations Forces embedded with SDF forces, to successfully deter Turkey and Turkish-backed jihadi rebels from attacking SDF forces south of the Sajur river in Manbij.
-Furthermore, the United States Department of Defense confirmed that U.S. Special Operation Forces were flying U.S. flags in the town of Tell Abyad in Kobanî Canton to deter Turkish harassment shelling or attacks against SDF forces there.